Read This First

 Prompt 3: Provide a timeline of the philosophy of mind.
 Include both the relevant thinkers and the concepts introduced.

-The section turns on 20th Century and 21st Century.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep 20th Century and 21st Century in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep 20th Century distinct from 21st Century.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep 20th Century distinct from 21st Century.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 c.
 470-399 BCE, Socrates